mikechambers/dcli/src/dclia/README.md

 # dclia

-Command line tool for retrieving information on current activity for specified player character.
+Command line tool for retrieving current Destiny 2 activity status for players.

 Information includes current activity, location, and in the case of PvP modes (Crucible and Gambit), current map.